vishaltak/gitlab-development-kit/doc/howto/kubernetes/minikube.md

-# Install GDK on Minikube
+# Install GDK on minikube

-GDK can be deployed to Minikube / Kubernetes.
+GDK can be deployed to minikube / Kubernetes.

 Note that this setup is an experimental phase and [not officially supported](../../../README.md#installation).